Charles L. Bowers School Farm

 The farm offers educational field trips for schools interested in enhancing the classroom learning experience through authentic, place-based learning.
 Community organizations such as scouts, neighborhood associations, family and church groups can also sign-up to participate.
 Program topics include Plant Science, Animal Behavior, Sustainability, Harvesting, Conservation and Genetics to name a few.
 Programs with specific topics run at different times of the school year, range in duration and price and target different ages/groups.

 Every year we host a fun-filled "Spring Fling & Pancake Breakfast" and a "Fall Festival" community event!
-Please click on the links located at the top left corner that say "Spring Fling" and "Fall Festival" for additional information.
+Visit the Farm Programs & Events page for details.

 Other Farm Happenings